interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/isa_subscription_interactions.md

 A subscription that is created for a volume that intersects with the previously created ISA should mention the previously created ISA.
 If not, the serving DSS is in violation of **[astm.f3411.v19.DSS0030,c](../../../../../requirements/astm/f3411/v19.md)**.

+#### Newly created subscription has a notification_index of 0 check

+A newly created subscription is expected to have a notification index of 0, otherwise the DSS implementation under test does not comply with **[interuss.f3411.dss_endpoints.CreateSubscription](../../../../../requirements/interuss/f3411/dss_endpoints.md)**

+#### Mutate the ISA check

+If the ISA cannot be mutated, **[interuss.f3411.dss_endpoints.PutISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)** is likely not implemented correctly.

 #### Response to the mutation of the ISA contains subscription ID check

 When an ISA is mutated, the DSS must return the identifiers for any subscription that was made to the ISA, or be in violation of **[astm.f3411.v19.DSS0030,a](../../../../../requirements/astm/f3411/v19.md)**.

+#### Subscription to an ISA has its notification index incremented after mutation check

+When an ISA is mutated, the DSS must increment the notification index of any subscription to that ISA, and return the up-to-date subscription in the response to the query mutating the ISA.

+Failure to do so means that the DSS is not properly implementing **[interuss.f3411.dss_endpoints.PutISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

+#### Delete the ISA check

+If that ISA cannot be deleted, the **[astm.f3411.v19.DSS0030,d](../../../../../requirements/astm/f3411/v19.md)** requirement to implement the ISA deletion endpoint might not be met.

 #### Response to the deletion of the ISA contains subscription ID check

 When an ISA is deleted, the DSS must return the identifiers for any subscription that was made to the ISA, or be in violation of **[astm.f3411.v19.DSS0030,b](../../../../../requirements/astm/f3411/v19.md)**.

+#### Subscription to an ISA has its notification index incremented after deletion check

+When an ISA is deleted, the DSS must increment the notification index of any subscription to that ISA, and return the up-to-date subscription in the response to the query deleting the ISA.

+Failure to do so means that the DSS is not properly implementing **[interuss.f3411.dss_endpoints.PutISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 #### Successful subscription deletion check